WatchLLM/.github/profile/README.md

 ## What is WatchLLM?

 WatchLLM is a **chaos + observability layer for AI agents**.

-Not logs.
-Not evals.
-Not retries.
+Not logs, evals, retries.
 A system that **actively breaks your agent** before production does.

 ---

 ## Why this exists

 AI systems don’t fail like traditional software.
 They fail:

 * inconsistently
 * silently
 * under edge conditions you didn’t simulate

 You can pass 100 tests and still ship a broken agent.
 WatchLLM closes that gap.

 ---